expo/expo/docs/versions/unversioned/guides/configuration.md

       An array that contains Associated Domains for the standalone app.

+   - `usesIcloudStorage`

+      A boolean indicating if the app uses iCloud Storage for DocumentPicker.
+See DocumentPicker docs for details.

    - `splash`

       Configuration for loading and splash screen for standalone iOS apps.